Meluhha: Identification with the Indus Valley

 Most scholars suggest that Meluhha was the Sumerian name for the Indus Valley Civilisation.
 Finnish scholars Asko and Simo Parpola identify Meluhha (earlier variant Me-lah-ha) from earlier Sumerian documents with Dravidian mel akam "high abode" or "high country".
 Many items of trade such as wood, minerals, and gemstones were indeed extracted from the hilly regions near the Indus settlements.
-They further claim that Meluhha is the origin of the Sanskrit word mleccha, meaning "barbarian, foreigner".
+They further claim that Meluhha is the origin of the Sanskrit word mleccha, meaning "foreigner or person who's outside of the Vedic realm".

 The etched carnelian beads in this necklace from the Royal Cemetery of Ur dating to the First Dynasty of Ur (2600-2500 BCE) were probably imported from the Indus Valley.

 Early texts, such as the Rimush inscription describing combat against Meluhha troops in the area of Elam circa 2200 BC, seem to indicate that Meluhha is to the east, suggesting either the Indus valley or India.
 However, much later texts, such as the Rassam cylinder documenting the military exploits of King Assurbanipal of Assyria (668–627 BC), long after the Indus Valley civilization had ceased to exist, seem to imply that Meluhha is to be found in Africa, in the area of Egypt.

 There is sufficient archaeological evidence for the trade between Mesopotamia and the Indian subcontinent.
 Impressions of clay seals from the Indus Valley city of Harappa were evidently used to seal bundles of merchandise, as clay seal impressions with cord or sack marks on the reverse side testify.
-A number of these Indian seals have been found at Ur and other Mesopotamian sites.
+A number of these Harrapan seals have been found at Ur and other Mesopotamian sites.

 The Persian-Gulf style of circular stamped rather than rolled seals, also known from Dilmun, that appear at Lothal in Gujarat, India, and Failaka Island (Kuwait), as well as in Mesopotamia, are convincing corroboration of the long-distance sea trade network, which G.L.
 Possehl has called a "Middle Asian Interaction Sphere".
 What the commerce consisted of is less sure: timber and precious woods, ivory, lapis lazuli, gold, and luxury goods such as carnelian and glazed stone beads, pearls from the Persian Gulf, and shell and bone inlays, were among the goods sent to Mesopotamia in exchange for silver, tin, woolen textiles, perhaps oil and grains and other foods.
 Copper ingots, certainly, bitumen, which occurred naturally in Mesopotamia, may have been exchanged for cotton textiles and chickens, major products of the Indus region that are not native to Mesopotamia—all these have been instanced.